joeycastillo/The-Open-Book/README.md

 The original Open Book repository has been archived in a branch called [https://github.com/joeycastillo/The-Open-Book/tree/original](original).

+[The Open Book firmware, called libros, is under development here](https://github.com/joeycastillo/libros).
+It's a goddamn mess in some ways, and in dire need documentation, but for the moment it does do the job of presenting a list of books stored on an SD card, and letting you read them.
+The canonical format for books is plain text plus some front matter and ASCII control codes that so far I've only documented [in a twitter thread](https://twitter.com/josecastillo/status/1533103137455751168)).
+More to do here.

 ## Original Introduction

 As a society, we need an open source device for reading.
 Books are among the most important documents of our culture, yet the most popular and widespread devices we have for reading — the Kobo, the Nook, the Kindle and even the iPad — are closed devices, operating as small moving parts in a set of giant closed platforms whose owners' interests are not always aligned with readers'.